bjrnwnklr/cheatsheets/java.md

 s.close();
 ```

-Example getting Ints from a Scanner:
+Example getting Ints from a Scanner **CAREFUL this has the issue of ignoring the last integer if no comma is following (e.g. Intcode programs)**

+Better use a BufferedReader.

 ```java
 public class Day1 {
     public static void main(String[] args){